-What is a note payable?
+What is a Note Payable?

-As long-term liabilities, Notes payable help define the company's degree of leverage, and are a component of both the financial structure and the capital structure.
+As long-term liabilities, Notes payable help define the company's degree of leverage and are a component of both the financial structure and the capital structure.

 - Short-term notes and any portions of long-term notes payable within a year are carried as Current liabilities.
 Current liabilities thus contribute only to the company's financial structure but not capital structure.